dotnet/machinelearning/docs/code/IDataViewTypeSystem.md

 text and encode the resulting hash values, first as a key type, then as indicator or bag vectors using the `KeyToVectorMappingTransformer`.
 Using a `k`-bit hash produces a key type with `Count` equal to `2^^k`, and vectors of the same length.
-It is common to use `20` or more hash bits, producing vectors7 of length a million or more.
+It is common to use `20` or more hash bits, producing vectors of length a million or more.
 The vectors are typically very sparse.
 In systems that do not support vector-valued columns, each of these million or more values is placed in a separate (sparse) column, leading to a massive explosion